akbinod/akbinod.Tuner/README.md

 If you're in CS-6476, you've installed <code>opencv-contrib-python</code>.
 If not, might I suggest...

 If you don't see the status bar in Tuner GUI, you are missing <code>opencv-contrib-python</code>
-If you don't see the overlay after each trackbar change, you are missing <code>Qt backend</code>
+If you don't see the overlay menu, you are missing <code>Qt backend</code>

 ### Important Safety Tips
 I've debugged this thing extensively, but I haven't had the time to bullet proof it.
 It will behave if your arguments are well behaved; but caveat emptor...

 Arguments curried into your functions follow usual call semantics, so modifying those args will have the usual side effects.
 Accessing tuner.image always gives you a fresh copy of the image - but this is the exception.
 <br>(tldr: work on a copy of the `image` parameter - not directly on it, or else side effects will accumulate...)

+Don't forget to remove the @TunedFunction() decorator; the auto-grader won't much care for it :)

 ### Licensing
 It's only licensed the way it is to prevent commercial trolling.
 For all other purposes...